Instalab

 If you do have recurring infections, are immunocompromised, or work in healthcare, a positive result is worth discussing with an infectious disease specialist or your primary care clinician.
 They may want to investigate whether the resistance trait is also present where it would matter most, such as the nose (a common site of Staphylococcus aureus colonization), and whether decolonization strategies are appropriate.
 If you are about to undergo surgery or another procedure that puts you at risk for hospital-acquired infection, the result may inform peri-procedure planning.

-Methacillin Resistance is best interpreted alongside these tests.
+Methacillin Resistance is included in these pre-built panels.